People from Stoke-on-Trent

 1826 Shaw was partly instrumental in the founding of the Pottery Mechanics' Institution in Frederick Street, Shelton. (although Ward does not include Shaw in the list of founders).

-1829 published 'History of the Staffordshire Potteries'.
+1829 published the book 'History of the Staffordshire Potteries'.

 1834 by 1834 Shaw had a large academy in Market Place, Hanley.

-1837 published 'The Chemistry of Pottery'.
+1837 published the book 'The Chemistry of Pottery'.

-1838 Shaw began to publish installments of a local history work 'The Borough of Stoke upon Trent in 1838'.
+1838 Shaw began to publish monthly installments of a local history work 'The Borough of Stoke upon Trent in 1838'.

 Eight parts had been issued when Shaw had financial problems with his printers (W.Lewis & Son) - Shaw had to mortgage his book and the rights.